- Search The Registry

 - Teacher’s Forum

 - About Us

 - My Account

-This date celebrates the birth of an African King Sundiata Keita, also known as Mari Diata, in approximately 1210.
+This date celebrates the birth of an African King, Sundiata Keita, also known as Mari Diata, c 1210.

-He expanded the state by incorporating the Ghana Empire and the West African gold fields.
-Keitta built his capital at Niani, which was in his home region.
-Mali gained economic strength by controlling the region's trade routes and gold fields.
-Although he was Muslim, he allowed the people to practice their own religions.
-When Keita died, his son Uli became the mansa, or king, of Mali.
+He expanded the state by incorporating the Ghana Empire and the West African goldfields.
+Keita built his capital at Niani, which was in his home region.
+Mali gained economic strength by controlling the region's trade routes and goldfields.
+Although he was Muslim, he allowed the people to practice their religions.
+When Keita died, his son Uli became Mali's Mansa or king.
 The Malinke people of West Africa continue to regard Sundiata Keita as a national hero.
 His death is estimated to have taken place around 1260.

 Africana The Encyclopedia of the African and

 Editors: Kwame Anthony Appiah and Henry Louis Gates Jr.